tiemenv/staff_schedule_application/README.md

 better spend some time on setting up auto-generation of docs with swagger

 should investigate DB persistency when container shuts down, look into volumes

+probably not every error is being gracefully caught and passed along